tomcl/HowToUseGitTJWC/README.md

 #### Revert

-A Git **revert** (from Github desktop -> history tab -> _select commit to revert_ -> revert) adds a new commit to undo _just one previous commit_.
+A Git **revert** (from Github Desktop -> history tab -> _select commit to revert_ -> revert) adds a new commit to undo _just one previous commit_.
 If applied to the most recent (HEAD) commit it undoes what you last committed.
 Otherwise it selectively undoes the changes in the reverted commit while leaving all subsequent changes.
 Revert adds a new commit to the commit history and changes the working files.
 It does _not_ remove the reverted commit from the commit history.

 If the reverted changes cannot be disambiguated from some other change, for example because the same line of a file has been altered in the two changes, then a collision file is created just as for a failing merge, instead of a commit.
 This can be edited manually and then committed.